-The Evanston ReBuilding Warehouse is a non-profit organization that promotes the reduction of waste in landfills through sustainable deconstruction and renovation building practices.
-Reclaimed building materials are sold at their warehouse at low cost to the community and the proceeds support education, job-training and job-development programs which foster individual, community and economic growth in Evanston and beyond.
+The Rebuilding Exchange is a non-profit organization that promotes the reduction of waste in landfills through sustainable deconstruction and renovation building practices.
+Reclaimed building materials are sold at their warehouse at low cost to the community and the proceeds support education, job-training and job-development programs which foster individual, community and economic growth in Evanston, Chicago and beyond.

 Evanston/North Shore YWCA

 YWCA Evanston/North Shore is on a mission to eliminate racism, empower women, stand up for social justice, help families, and strengthen communities.
 It is a social justice organization that works in the areas of racial justice and civil rights, women’s empowerment and economic advancement, and the health and safety of women and girls.
 YWCA Evanston/North Shore does this through direct service; education, training, and outreach; and advocacy.
 They empower thousands of individuals to transform their lives and make our communities more just and equitable for all its members.